GenesisM8/API-project/README.md

 1. Create, view, update, and delete spots that are associated with their account.
 2. Create, view, update, and delete reviews that are associated with their account.

+To explore Tree House Bnb in action, visit our live site at: https://airbnb-project-yghy.onrender.com